What is a UTI?

 - wear underwear made from cotton rather than synthetic material such as nylon.
 Don’t wear tight jeans and trousers

-If these measures don’t work and you think you may have a urine infection, please speak to your doctor.
+If these measures don’t work and you think you may have a urine infection, please speak to your community pharmacist.

 If you are ever worried that your symptoms might be something more severe then you can visit 111.nhs.uk or call NHS 111.